Here's What Happened To Coffee Joulies After Shark Tank

 Are Coffee Joulies finally cooling off for good?

-Dave Petrillo is still listed as company president on his LinkedIn, but he has also spent the past five years working at Peloton as an engineer and hardware lead.
-On the other hand, Dave Jackson lists himself simply as a Coffee Joulies co-founder on Facebook.
-He founded a second company, SpeedBoard, in 2019.
-However, SpeedBoard doesn't appear to be doing much better than Coffee Joulies, with only $44k raised on Kickstarter and no Facebook updates since 2020.
-Many Facebook users have demanded answers, with one going so far as to accuse the company of pulling a "grab and go" with people's money.
+In other words, it seems Coffee Joulies is nearing the end of its story.
+Dave Petrillo is still listed as company president on his LinkedIn, but he's also spent the past seven years working at Peloton as an engineer and hardware lead.
+On the other hand, over on Dave Jackson's Facebook, he simply lists himself as the CEO and founder of SpeedBoard, a company that makes a two-wheel electric skateboard.
+However, SpeedBoard doesn't appear to be doing much better than Coffee Joulies, with only $44k raised on KickStarter and no Facebook updates since 2020.